CorpSouth/configs-and-dotfiles/README.md

 Special thanks to Bakkeby for the flexipatch editions of suckless software

 Special thanks to DistroTube for providing the sensible config to figure Picom out

+Special thanks to Matthew of The Linux Cast for making i3 easier to set up for me